Job Title: Teaching Artist

 Dramatic Results is an award-winning, non-profit, agency based in Long Beach, California whose mission has been to solve educational challenges through the arts since 1992.
 Dramatic Results specializes in arts integrated, project-based, curricula that is aligned to State and National Standards.

-Dramatic Results is looking for Teaching Artists to begin Fall 2018 that are both centered in strong artistic practice (theatre, visual art, folk art, music, media, dance) and able to integrate STEM and art knowledge to share with students and community members.
-Successful candidates should have established classroom management and curriculum development skills specific to Title 1 schools and be comfortable training and/or coaching classroom teachers.
-Successful candidates should be flexible and versatile, willing to pivot their teaching and plans as needed.
+Dramatic Results is looking for Teaching Artists to facilitate our upcoming Winter and Spring (2019) programs.
+We are currently seeking talented Artists with experience in the VAPA (dance, media, music, theatre, visual art) content areas to teach integrated arts lessons, and share skills with students of all levels and community members alike.
+Experience maintaining classroom management and curriculum development skills specific to Title 1 schools is a plus.
+Successful candidates need to be comfortable training and/or coaching classroom teachers.
+In addition, candidates should be flexible, versatile, and willing to adapt their teaching approach as needed.

 - Provide instruction for primary/secondary students and teachers on public school campuses, including Title 1 schools, as well as libraries, community centers, on site at Dramatic Results, and other various locations.